mitja/llamatunnel/README.md

 ### Why and How Do You Build a Custom Docker Image for Caddy?

 The custom Caddy image adds the Cloudflare module for the DNS challenge to Caddy which is not built into Caddy by default.

+Caddy uses the DNS challenge to create TLS certificates with Let's Encrypt for the public domains.
+Trusted TLS certificates for this domain are now both on Cloudflare and Caddy.
+This way, you can use the services on your local network at same domain name.
+You just need to configure your local DNS server to point them to the machine Caddy is running on.

 Creating a custom Caddy binary and package it in an image can be done with a Docker [Multi-stage build](https://docs.docker.com/build/building/multi-stage/):

 - The first stage uses Caddy's builder image and runs the `xcaddy` command to build caddy with the Cloudflare module.
 - The second stage create a new image and copies the resulting binary from the builder into it.